Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Dallas and its opponents have gone over the current 51-point total in four of five games this season.
+- Dallas and its opponents have gone over the current 50.5-point total in four of five games this season.

-- This contest's total is 9.2 points greater than the 41.8 these two squads combine to surrender per game this season.
+- This contest's over/under is 8.7 points above the 41.8 these two squads combine to surrender per game this season.

 Cowboys stats and trends

-- The Cowboys have an ATS record of 3-0 in their three games when favored by 3.5 points or more so far this season.
+- Dallas has played five games, with five wins against the spread.

-- Dallas' games this year have hit the over on four of five set point totals (80%).
+- The Cowboys have been favored by 3.5 points or more three times this season and are 3-0 ATS in those contests.

-- Dallas is 5-0 against the spread and 4-1 overall this season when the team records more than 18.4 points.
+- Dallas is 5-0 against the spread and 4-1 overall in games when it puts up more than 18.4 points.

-- Dallas is 5-0 against the spread and 4-1 overall when the team amasses more than 317.6 yards.
+- In games that Dallas totals over 317.6 yards, the team is 5-0 against the spread and 4-1 overall.

 - The Cowboys have five giveaways this season, while the Patriots have six takeaways.